 These are Mother Earth’s gift to the world.
 They are naturally renewable, biodegradable, sustainable and green.
-Wool, Jute, Silk, Seagrass – these are gifts that keep on giving.
+Wool, Jute, Silk, Seagrass, these are gifts that keep on giving.
 Keep in mind, beyond the fiber, the construction of the rug is important to take into consideration because it also effects how your rug will wear and its longevity.
-Choosing the right construction for your lifestyle is critical but choosing a natural fiber is almost a no brainer – Why Not?
+Choosing the right construction for your lifestyle is critical but choosing a natural fiber is almost a no brainer.

-The most common type of wool is that which comes from sheep – although, other animals have wool coats, including, goats and alpaca.
-When we use the term “wool” in the rug industry, we are referring to the wool of a sheep (which as you will learn below is an outstanding natural fiber).
-Mohair rugs, made from the ultra-fine wool coat of the Angora goat, are quite rare and expensive but should be celebrated.
+The most common type of wool is that which comes from sheep, although other animals have wool coats, including, goats and alpaca.
+Mohair rugs, made from the ultra-fine wool coat of the Angora goat, are quite rare and should be celebrated.

-Wool is a natural, renewable and biodegradable fiber.
-Some of the finest wool comes from New Zealand, Australia, & Argentina.
-Sheep are sheered once a year – usually in the spring after their coat has grown very long but is no longer needed.
+Some of the finest wool come from New Zealand, Australia, & Argentina.
+Sheep are sheered once a year, usually in the spring after their coat has grown very long but is no longer needed.

-Sheep, many times, live at high altitudes in harsh climates.
-Their wool is their protection and grows thick and strong; yet soft, elastic & resilient.
+Sheep often live at high altitudes in harsh climates.
+Their wool is their protection and grows thick and strong, yet soft, elastic & resilient.
 Wool contains the natural protectant, lanolin, its defense mechanism, against moisture and the elements.
 This makes for a carpet that is naturally, stain resistant and cleanable.
-It is hard for spills to penetrate wool – so blotting it up quickly with a damp towel will be shockingly helpful.
+It is hard for spills to penetrate wool so blotting it up quickly with a damp towel will be shockingly helpful.
 Regular vacuuming keeps the luster at its peak.
-It is also fire resistant, static resistant and acts as an air filter to provide healthy air for your home.
+It is also fire retardant, static resistant and acts as an air filter to provide healthy air for your home.
 What more could you ask for?

-A truly spectacular combination – Wool & Silk fell in love at first sight – they are happiest when they are together.
-Both are natural fibers – wool coming from the sheep’s coat and silk being produced by silkworms.
-Today, most silk is being produced in China & India.
+A truly spectacular combination, Wool & Silk fell in love at first sight.
+They are happiest when they are together.
+Both are natural fibers, wool coming from the sheep’s coat and silk being produced by silkworms.

 Silk is considered a luxurious fiber because of its high sheen and soft “silky” feel.
-Though it is considered fine and delicate – do not be misled – silk is extraordinarily durable.
-When wool & silk are used to make a rug – the rug has more dimension and usually provokes a more eye catching appearance.
-Many times the field, or base, of the rug will be wool, and the design will be in silk – which makes it stand out.
+Though it is considered fine and delicate, do not be misled, silk is extraordinarily durable.
+When wool & silk are used to make a rug, the rug has more dimension and usually provokes a more eye catching appearance.
+Many times the field, or base, of the rug will be wool, and the design will be in silk, which makes it pop.
 These two fibers make a winning combination both aesthetically and functionally.

-Due to the outstanding look created by wool & silk rugs – during the past few years – rug manufacturers have started using faux silk (i.e. viscose; art silk; bamboo silk) instead of real silk to bring costs down.
-These rugs have some of the same great looks – their durability just may not be as high as a real wool & silk.
-Wool & Silk rugs are easy to maintain – regular vacuuming and quickly blotting up spills with a damp towel are keys to a long life.
+Due to the outstanding look created by wool & silk rugs, rug manufacturers have started using faux silk (i.e. viscose; art silk; bamboo silk) instead of real silk to bring costs down.
+These rugs have some of the same great looks but their durability will not be as high as a real wool & silk.
+Wool & Silk rugs are easy to maintain.
+Regular vacuuming and quickly blotting up spills with a damp towel are keys to a long life.
 See rug care instructions for more details.

-The patriarch of the grass family – bamboo is one of the fastest growing plants in the world and shockingly strong.
-Most natural bamboo rugs use bamboo from the Anji Mountains of China – the bamboo capital of China.
-These rugs, usually flat wooden mats, create an organic look and fit easily with casual and coastal living.
+The patriarch of the grass family.
+Bamboo is one of the fastest growing plants in the world and shockingly strong.
+Most natural bamboo rugs use bamboo from the Anji Mountains of China, the bamboo capital.
 They are considered eco-friendly and sustainable because bamboo is a naturally renewable resource, that grows extraordinarily quickly.
 You always want to catch spills as soon as they happen and blot intensely.
 Their life expectancy in your home depends on the traffic but 3 to 10 years would be a good estimate.

 Sisal is a natural plant fiber derived from the “Agave Sisalana” cactus plant – a succulent- that comes largely from Mexico, Brazil & Africa.
 Sisal fibers, which can be up to 3 feet long, are sustainably harvested by hand from the leaves of the cactus plant.
 Sisal is the strongest, most durable natural plant fiber.

-A fabulous natural fiber – Seagrass has gained in popularity in the past 10 years.
-The sought after casual living look at an affordable price is hard to bet.
+A fabulous natural fiber, Seagrass has gained in popularity in the past 15 years.
+The sought after casual living look at an affordable price is hard to beat.
 Seagrass grows underwater in many parts of the world, most coming from Asia, and is a natural, renewable resource.
-The plants are native to the monsoon climates.
 Seagrass reeds are thick and rigid.
 The non-porous skin is smooth to the touch and gives a slight natural sheen.
-Because it grows in water - it has a tendency to be nonabsorbent.
-Seagrass is available in varying neutral tones – all having hints of green undertones.
+Because it grows in water, it has a tendency to be nonabsorbent.
+Seagrass is available in varying neutral tones all having hints of green undertones.
 Seagrass offers great texture and the durability is great.
-Regularly vacuum, and blot spills quickly, and you will have years of enjoyment out of your Seagrass rug.
+Regularly vacuum, blot spills quickly, and you will have years of enjoyment out of your Seagrass rug.

-A natural plant fiber derived from the Jute plant made from stem-fiber plants and comes mainly from India and China.
-It is used to make coarse durable threads.
+A natural plant fiber derived from the Jute plant made from the stalks of the plant and comes mainly from India and China.
 Jute is renewable & biodegradable and grows rapidly during the rainy seasons.
-It is used commonly used in shipping – burlap sacks and jute rope are very flexible, durable and strong.
-It is a very malleable fiber allowing for tight braids to chunky weaves – without breakage.
+It is a very malleable fiber allowing for tight braids to chunky weaves without breakage.
 This sustainable natural fiber will last for years to come with regular vacuuming and by blotting spills quickly with a towel.
-It does best in low to medium traffic areas, such as bedrooms, formal living and dining rooms, or maybe a home office.
+It does best in low to medium traffic areas, such as bedrooms, formal living and dining rooms, or a home office.

 A true American staple, cotton is a natural fiber that grows commonly all over the world.
 China, India & the United States are the largest suppliers of the go-to fiber.
-It is mainly cellulose and has a soft, lustrous appeal – hence has been used in textiles for thousands of years.
-The cotton industry was transformed in the late 1700’s with the invention of the mechanical cotton gin – which made the process of removing the seeds from the cotton – originally a painstaking task – efficient and cost effective.
-Cotton is a notably breathable fiber that is used in a large array of textiles – from sheets to apparel to rugs.
-In high traffic areas, Cotton will not be durable as wool – it is a more sensitive fiber.
+It is mainly cellulose and has a soft, lustrous appeal, and has been used in textiles for thousands of years.
+Cotton is a notably breathable fiber that is used in a large array of textiles, from sheets to apparel to rugs.
+In high traffic areas, Cotton is not recommended.
+It is a more sensitive fiber and less durable.
 Regularly vacuuming and quickly blotting spills is key.
-Many cotton rugs are machine washable – a rarity in the rug business.
+Many cotton rugs are machine washable, a rarity in the rug business.

 The history of synthetic fibers dates back less than 150 years; which is really incredible to think about.
-In Europe, in the late 1800’s, Rayon became the first manufactured fiber (semi-synthetic).
+In the late 1800’s, Europe introduced rayon, the first manufactured fiber.

 Manufactured fibers (or semi-synthetic) use naturally occurring cellulous to make the fiber.
 For example, Viscose is made using raw material: wood pulp – bamboo silk is made using raw material: bamboo.
 After being highly processed, both are considered Rayon, a semi-synthetic.